Image Comparison Views

 You can control the mask itself using the Absolute/Proportional switch in the bottom toolbar (and the View > Difference Rendition submenu).

-The difference mask colors can be set in Kaleidoscope > Settings… > Images
+The difference mask colors as well as the rendering mode can be set in Image Settings.

 Subtle pixel changes in images can be very hard to detect with the eye.
 The difference mask, when set to absolute, will find the smallest changes and highlight the pixels for you.
 Use this view to find changes that you can't see otherwise.